Konamiman/Nextor/docs/Nextor 3.0 Getting Started Guide.md

 The reader of this document is assumed to have experience with MSX-DOS 2 at least at the user level.
 Also, it is a good idea to get acquainted with Nextor by reading _[Nextor 3.0 User Manual](Nextor%203.0%20User%20Manual.md)_ prior to (or in parallel with) this document.

-Note: in this guide the following Nextor tools will be used: MAPDRV.COM, LOCK.COM, RALLOC.COM, DRIVERS.COM and DRVROP.COM.
-The other tools are simple enough for not needing a step-by-step usage explanation; remember however that all the Nextor tools are explained in the _[Nextor 3.0 User Manual](Nextor%203.0%20User%20Manual.md)_ and that you can get help for any of the tools by invoking them without parameters or by issuing a TYPE command directly on the command file (for example `TYPE FASTOUT.COM`).
+Note: in this guide the MAPDRV, LOCK, RALLOC and DRIVERS commands will be used.
+These are internal commands of COMMAND3.COM, the command interpreter of Nextor 3, so no `.COM` file is needed to run them (they also exist as standalone tools, which work with older interpreter and Nextor versions as well); the DRVROP.COM tool will be used too.
+The other Nextor tools are simple enough for not needing a step-by-step usage explanation; remember however that all the commands and tools are explained in the _[Nextor 3.0 User Manual](Nextor%203.0%20User%20Manual.md)_, that HELP followed by a command name gives the full details when the help files of the tools disk are available, and that you can get a parameters summary for any of the standalone tools by invoking it without parameters.

 ## 2. Setting up blueMSX